HighlyExistant/My-Notes/Philosophy/Immanuel Kant/Critique of Pure Reason.md

 	1. Problematical: Affirmation or negation are taken as possible (optional).
 "Possibly $F$s are $G$s"
 	2. Assertory: Asserts something a truth and reality "Actually $F$s are $G$s" or "Actually $P$"
 	3. Apodictic: Represents an assertory modality with respect to these very laws *a priori* and thus expresses logical necessity: "Necessarily $F$s are $G$s" or "Necessarily $P$"
+==**These categories are how we understand things**==.
+Example of the categories in use:
+> *If lightning strikes thunder will sound*
+* Universal Quality because it ranges over every object of lightning
+* Affirmative quality as it is saying that thunder will sound
+* Hypothetical relation as it asserts if then
+* Necessary Modality, as it says this must happen
 #### Section 3: Method of the Discovery of all Pure Concepts of the Understanding
 * ==**Synthesis**==: Our thought requires that first we examine something and connect it to out understanding, in order to produce knowledge. *It is the act of arranging different representations together under one form of knowledge*.
 * <mark style="background: #F7A51C;">Pure Synthesis</mark>: When the process of synthesis is done on a pure manifold, and not given empirically.
 Steps to achieve this are as follows: